Devices

 Section titled “Pairing model”All three device types use the same pairing handshake:

 - The server activates the device, creates a DeviceSession, and issues a long-lived device token.
-The device detects activation and is redirected to its operating screen.
+The device detects activation and opens its operating screen.
+A newly paired Android kiosk without a configured printer is redirected to printer setup first.

-If the code expires before it is entered in admin, go back to the device’s /pair page to request a new code — the old code is invalidated automatically.
+If the code expires before it is entered in admin, return to the device's pairing screen to request a new code.
+In browser-based setups, that means going back to the relevant /pair URL.
+The old code is invalidated automatically.

 DeviceSession lifecycle